 These third parties are subject to the same data protection requirements as Silicon Practice and as part of our duty to you we regularly review our terms and conditions with third parties to ensure ongoing compliance.

 We only retain your personal data for as long as necessary to fulfil the purposes for which it was collected.
 Unsuccessful applicants’ personal data will usually not be stored for longer than six months from the date of application.
 If you have consented for your data to be kept on record to match to future vacancies, we will review the retention of this data every six months.
 If you are successful in your application, information collected as part of the recruitment process will be transferred to your personnel file and retained during your employment.
 Details of how your data will then be stored and retained are outlined in our Employee Privacy Notice.

 We backup all our data for a period of 90 days.
-Backup data is encrypted and stored off site in secure UK data centre before being automatically destroyed.
+Backup data is encrypted and stored off site in a secure UK data centre before being automatically destroyed.